seawids-team3/adtracking-fraud-detection/docs/Plan.md

 ## Goal
-The goal is to detect the fradulant clicks based on recorded information from  approximately 200 million clicks information collected over 4 days.
+The goal is to detect the fraudulent clicks based on recorded information from  approximately 200 million clicks information collected over 4 days.
 ## Data processing
 - [ ] Done by 16th May

 ##### Download the data
-The whole data set was consist of main train and test data sets and two other files of sample of train and test data sets.
+The whole data set consists of main train and test data sets, a smaller training subsample, and an undocumented test supplement.
-The original tarin data is about 11+ GB containing 184903890 rows.
-There is a a sample set of train data set.
+The full training data is about 11+ GB containing 184903890 rows.
-The sample train set is about 6.1+ MB and include 100000 random saple of original data set.
+The smaller training set is about 6.1+ MB and includes 100000 random rows of the full data set.

-In order to develop the model, we work on sample taining data set.
+In order to develop the model, we are starting with the sample training data set.

 ###  Investigating the data
-The training data set contains 8 features including 7 numerical features and one date-time feature.
-Features name are :
+The training data set contains 7 predictors and one target feature.
+The predictors include 5 numerical identifier features and two date-time features.
+Features are:

 - ip: ip address of click.

 - app: app id for marketing.